2017 submissions: The next application deadline is 1 March 2017

 The award is for a maximum of £2,000, and any additional expenses must be borne by the host institution.
 The Society will, on receipt of an invoice at the end of the period of the bursary, reimburse the institution up to the maximum amount detailed in the letter of award.

-Full terms and conditions can be found here MS Word or pdf.
+Full terms and conditions can be found here MS Word.

 School of Psychology

 The proposals will be circulated to Committee members with the Agenda of the Spring Committee meeting for consideration.
 Retrospective applications will not be considered.

 Applications should consist of the following (further details on application form):

 A completed application form (download MSWord )

 A statement from the nominated undergraduate (max.
 300 words)

 A one page curriculum vitae (from EPS member submitting the application)